New data from 1,500+ QA pros: The 2025 State of Software Quality Report is live

 4. Categorize regression test cases

-In this step, we deep-dive into the plan formulated in step 3 and categorize them by various factors.
-A few common test categorization criteria includes:
+In this step, we deep-dive into the plan formulated in step 3 and categorize them by several factors:

 • Manual vs automated regression tests: For ad-hoc or non-repetitive test cases, manual testing and human evaluation still make the most sense.
 Anything that involves the same series of test steps, over and over again, should be automated.
 Due to its highly repetitive nature, regression test is the perfect candidate for automation testing.